 *Please note, these items listed above are not intended to be comprehensive, but rather to present a general idea as to some of the issues that may need to be given significant thought by those interested in the estate.
 You should speak to an attorney to learn more about how the law may apply to your particular situation.

-If you would like to speak with an attorney regarding assistance with an estate administration or probate matter in Wilmington, New Hanover County, Brunswick County, or Pender County, North Carolina, we invite you to contact our office and speak with an estate administration lawyer.
-When you call our office, you will always speak directly with an attorney.
+Our services are available in in Wilmington, Carolina Beach, Wrightsville Beach and surrounding areas including, New Hanover County, Brunswick County, and Pender County, North Carolina.
+If you would like to speak with an attorney regarding assistance with an estate administration or probate matter we invite you to contact our office and speak with an estate administration lawyer.
 You can call us at (910) 763-2525.